Drink

 Notes

-In the Fleming books, Bond only ever ordered this drink once, preferring a standard vodka martini with an olive.
-To make that, use three measures of vodka, half a measure of vermouth bianco, manufacture in the same way and pop in a pitted olive.
+In the Fleming books, Bond only ever ordered this drink once, preferring a standard vodka martini with a twist of lemon.
+To make that, use three measures of vodka, half a measure of vermouth bianco, manufacture in the same way and pop in a bit of lemon zest given a twist over the glass.

 You Might Also Like